 Independent Study and Advance Research Projects

-M.Div. candidates may take up to 30 units of course work through Starr King and GTU on-line and hybrid courses, enabling you to pursue an SKSM M.Div. while remaining in your home community, while meeting your residency requirement through August and January intensives.
-Students living in Berkeley and the greater San Francisco Bay Area also can integrate online and hybrid courses into their personal educational plan, maximizing flexibility to combine graduate study with work schedules and family needs.
+M.Div. candidates currently can complete the entire degree online (at a distance) via asynchronous and synchronous courses, enabling you to pursue an SKSM M.Div. while remaining in your home community.
+Students living in the greater San Francisco Bay Area also can integrate online and hybrid courses into their personal educational plan (when available), maximizing flexibility to combine graduate study with work schedules and family needs.

-In addition to course work (in diverse modes—on-line, hybrid, intensive, and semester-long residential options), your M.Div. educational plan may include study through fieldwork, internships, Clinical Pastoral Education, practice teaching, independent projects, and experiential learning.
+In addition to course work (in diverse modes—online, hybrid, intensive, and semester-long residential options), your M.Div. educational plan may include study through fieldwork, internships, Clinical Pastoral Education, practice teaching, independent projects, and experiential learning.
 Fieldwork becomes field education through participation in group reflection on experience in the field.
-Fieldwork reflection groups convene each semester in hybrid modes (SKYPE participation allowed).
-Full and part-time parish internships are arranged with congregations across the continent, and are augmented by a Parish Intern Reflection Group and a January Parish Internship Conference in Berkeley which brings interns, teaching ministers, and Starr King faculty together for two days of conversation and learning.
-Formal Clinical Pastoral Education opportunities are an option for M.Div. candidates, and a requirement of preparation for Unitarian Universalist ministry.
+Fieldwork reflection groups convene each semester in hybrid modes (Z participation allowed).
+Full and part-time parish internships are arranged with congregations across the continent and are augmented by a Parish Intern Reflection Group and a January Parish Internship Conference in Oakland which brings interns, teaching ministers, and Starr King faculty together for two days of conversation and learning.
+Formal Clinical Pastoral Education opportunities are an option for M.Div. candidates and a requirement of preparation for Unitarian Universalist ministry.

 Starr King School evaluates M.Div. students through written evaluations rather than letter grades.
 Instead of ranking students in comparison with one another in a mode of competition, instructors assess instructors will evaluate you on your individual merit, and your achievements in relationship to the stated learning goals of the course or learning experience, your contribution to a relational learning environment and to “education that builds just and sustainable community that counters oppressions and cultivates multi-religious life and learning.”
 Faculty and field work supervisors will give you critical feedback and guidance on areas of needed improvement, as well as praise and affirmation for significant strengths and accomplishments.
 Students, in consultation with their advisor, may request a letter grade for a course in addition to a written evaluation.
 When a letter grade is requested, the instructor has discretion to establish the basis on which a letter grade will be determined.